Kr1an/remove-more/README.md

-# README #
+# REMOVE-MORE UTILITY #

-Follow this README document to get info about remove-more.
-How to set up it and how to use it
+Follow this README document to get info about:
+* what is remove-more
+* How to set up
+* How to use remove-more

 ### What is this repository for? ###